 One of the challenges of the Runoffs is the amount of time spent waiting.
 Processing 700+ cars and 26 championship races takes time.
 Our final qualifying session ended at 1:30 Thursday and our race didn’t start until 3:00 on Sunday.
 It’s good to have an abundance of time to prepare the car, but it gives the driver too much time to think.

-As Mike Tyson famously said “Everyone has a plan until they get punched in the face.”
-Each driver has a plan and they are all garbage once the green flag flies.
+Each driver has a plan and they are all garbage the second the green flag flies.
 I’ve learned its best to stay loose.
 Either you’re leading or you’re not, so just remember your strengths and weaknesses to increase your lead or to get into the lead.
 Keep your mind uncluttered, take it one step at a time, and exploit every opportunity.

 That said, the pressure is intense.
 The entire season rests on the next 45 minutes.
 We are not a big operation, so we rely on the passion and commitment of a core group of friends.
 It’s not just people we’re paying to do a job, it’s friends that we’re asking to work for a result that is far from guaranteed.